-This study successfully developed an adaptive ITSM framework aimed at helping organisations align IT services with evolving business goals and capitalise on emerging technologies.
+This study successfully developed adaptive ITSM framework aimed at helping organisations align IT services with evolving business goals and capitalise on emerging technologies.
 The framework emphasises continuous adaptation and integrates key elements such as thought leadership, digital innovation management, and customer experience management.
 By adopting this flexible ITSM framework, organisations can improve operational efficiency, enhance service quality and increase customer satisfaction.

-The study provides strategic recommendations for organisations to position themselves for success in the digital age.
-Future research should explore the integration of emerging technologies like AI, IoT, machine learning, and big data into ITSM practices and customise models and frameworks for specific industries.
-Policymakers should ITSM adoption support through standardisation and digital literacy, while organisations are encouraged to foster continuous improvement, stakeholder and leadership ITSM. engagement in Embracing the adaptive ITSM framework will enable organisations to navigate digital transformation challenges with agility and resilience.
+The study provides strategic recommendations for organisations position themselves for success in the digital age.
+Future research should explore the integration of emerging technologies like AI, IoT, machine learning, and big data into ITSM practices and customise models and industries. frameworks for specific Policymakers should support ITSM adoption through standardisation and digital literacy, while organisations are encouraged to foster continuous improvement, stakeholder engagement and leadership in ITSM.
+Embracing the adaptive ITSM framework will enable organisations to navigate digital transformation challenges with agility and resilience.
 By integrating digital innovation, customer-centric strategies, and sustainability into ITSM practices, organisations will ensure their long-term success and adaptability in an ever-evolving technological landscape.